grasela/readmeproject/README.md

 Writing tests means the need for manual testing reduces (but never disappears completely).

 We consider testing a bit like designing before you start coding.
-The test is like the design, or even a 'definition of done'.
+The test is like the design or even a 'definition of done'.

 Once you have written some code, the test starts to be useful, because while it is failing, it tells you that you are not finished yet.